HrutikS/blogAppAPIs/README.md

 # blogging-application-apis
 REST APIs for a Blog application.
+Contains Posts, Categories and user APIs.